ecadlabs/signatory/docs/signatory-architecture.md

 Signature service->>+Client: Send Error or Signature
 ```

-The C4 system architectural model provides a set of diagrams that provide a high-level view of a software system and its environment and more detailed views of the system's components and their interactions.
-The four levels of the C4 model provide increasing detail about the software system.

-Developers and clients can take advantage of the detail offered by Signatory's C4 architecture model by understanding the different components of the system and their interactions.
-This can help them better understand how the system fits into the larger business context and how the different components of the system interact with one another.

 ### 4. Tezos Signing Component Model

 Tezos uses elliptic curve cryptography to manage private/public key addresses, sign data, and check signatures.
 Signing a transaction involves hashing the operation request, prefixing it with a watermark, and then signing the resulting byte string with the user's secret key.
 The signature is then appended to the operation request to create a signed transaction, which can be broadcast to the network for confirmation.